Deputy Speaker of the House of Representatives of Nigeria

-The deputy speaker of the House of Representatives is the second highest-ranking member of the Federal House of Representatives of Nigeria after the speaker.
-The current deputy speaker is Ahmed Idris Wase who was elected on 11 June 2019.
+The Deputy Speaker of the House of Representatives is the second highest-ranking member of the Federal House of Representatives of Nigeria after the speaker.
+The current deputy speaker is Benjamin Kalu who was elected on 13 June 2023.
 The deputy speaker presides over the House in the absence of the speaker.
 The deputy speaker is elected by a majority of the members of the House of Representatives.